fongc123/notes/Data Visualization/Time Series.md

 ## Metaphorical Idioms
-In these special charts, the use of metaphors and symbolism incorporates the context of the data into the design, such as **radial timeline**, **calendar**, or **river**.
+In these special charts, the use of metaphors and symbolism in the chart's design, such as **radial timelines**, **calendars**, or **rivers**, complements the context of the data.
 For example, the use of a calendar view as the base design of a chart is applicable to data about daily and monthly car accidents.

 River or road metaphors also create a sense of flowing time.

+Other metaphors:
+- tree trunk: old data at the center, new data at the edge
+- pearl or seashell: flow of time through spiral
+-